neomutt/neomutt/CONTRIBUTING.md

 * Please eliminate any warnings gcc or any other tool produces during the compilation stage.

+* If your commit addresses only a specific method or a specific file, please say so in your commit.

 Thank you for your help!